gurumojo/text/neurodiversity/activism.md

 Wrong Template
 --------------

-Over the last handful of years my struggle to define and obtain the help I need addressing challenges specific to socially exacerbated disability exploded into epic proportion.
+Over a handful of years my struggle to define and obtain the help I need addressing challenges specific to socially exacerbated disability exploded into epic proportion.
 [Allistic](./glossary.md#allistic) [allopathic](./glossary.md#allopathic) medical practitioners bullied and cajoled with ableism and derision of my pathos.